AlexDavies8/blog/content/posts/illusion-of-research.md

 > We show that state-of-the-art LRMs (e.g., o3-mini, DeepSeek-R1, Claude-3.7-Sonnet-Thinking) still fail to develop generalizable problem-solving capabilities.

 This is a quote directly from the paper, but what does this actually mean?
-Well, the authors never seemed to feel the need to clarify this, but there are many thinks that this could refer to, even within the context of machine learning.
+Well, the authors never seemed to feel the need to clarify this, but there are many things that this could refer to, even within the context of machine learning.

 The paper evaluates 'generalisable reasoning capabilities' by testing them on a handful of common logic puzzles, many of which often used in machine learning.
 But the kind of reasoning that these problems demonstrate is quite specific - something referred to as 'Planning', although this is a bit less general than it sounds.